aselims/sanad/public/blog/success-story-transportation.md

 ## The Collaboration

-Through SANAD, the Ministry connected with three innovative startups:
+Through Saned, the Ministry connected with three innovative startups:

 - **TrafficAI**: Specialists in artificial intelligence for traffic prediction
 - **SmartSensors**: Developers of low-cost IoT traffic sensors